-Managed care plans have individually interpreted the requirement for coverage of contraceptives under the ACA.
+Prior to May 2015, managed care plans have individually interpreted the requirement for coverage of contraceptives under the ACA.
 Some plans have designated that all contraceptives containing the same progestin are equivalent, and therefore only cover a select few products containing each progestin, usually the least expensive generics, with no co-pay.
 Other plans have defined contraceptive methods into categories such as "hormonal", "emergency contraception", and "barrier methods", and they cover just one product for each method with no co-pay.
-Generally, it appears that most plans are only offering generic oral contraceptives at a zero co-pay and that branded or non-oral CHC products are often available only with cost-sharing to the patient, usually in the form of a Tier 3 co-pay, or at no cost with prior authorization from the prescriber.
-IUDs and implants can usually be obtained at no cost to the patient only if they are purchased by the physician, rather than by the patient at a pharmacy.
+In May 2015, a clarification in the form of an FAQ was issued by the applicable government agencies (HHS, DOL, and Treasury) which clarified the requirements for coverage of contraceptives under the ACA.
+The FAQ states that plans and issuers must cover without cost-sharing at least one form of contraception in each of the 18 methods the FDA has identified for women in its current Birth Control Guide.
+The patch is identified as a specific method in the FDA Birth Control Guide, and therefore insurers must cover at least one patch product with no cost-sharing to the patient.
+Because this clarifying guidance will be applied for plan years (or in the individual market, policy years) beginning on or after 60 days from the date of publication of the